AUDFAST/VSC_PAWN/SAMP/README.md

-# Шаблон VSC SA-MP
+# VSC SA-MP Template
-Инструкция по использованию:
+Instructions for use:

-1.Клонируйте репозиторий
+1.Clone the repository

-2.Установите ваши скрипты мод и инклуды (Если есть)
+2.Install your mod scripts and includs (If any)

-3.Откройте эту папку с помощью VSC
+3.Open this folder using VSC

-Наслаждайтесь рабочим местом =)
+Enjoy your workplace =)